Child Identity Theft: Parent Awareness, Behaviors, and Attitudes

 Childhood is supposed to be a carefree time where kids can learn and grow in a safe environment, without having to worry about (or even know about) things like identity theft.
 However, children can fall victim to identity theft, especially if a parent isn’t monitoring their credit or personally identifiable information (PII) like their Social Security numbers (SSNs).

-This study focuses on parental awareness, attitudes, and behaviors to prevent identity theft.
-In general, most parents are aware of and concerned about the problem and many follow best practices like disposing of sensitive electronic records and limiting the use of their children’s SSNs.
-However, at least a third of parents say they aren’t very concerned or aren’t concerned at all or don’t take commonly suggested preventative measures.
+But, we couldn’t find much information on the steps parents take to secure their child’s identity.
+So, our digital security experts decided to get together and create a study of our own.
+We aimed to gather insights into parental awareness, attitudes, and behaviors related to preventing child identity theft.
+In these efforts, we learend taht most parents are aware of child identity theft and many follow best practices.
+With that said, at least a third of parents say they aren’t very concerned or aren’t concerned at all or don’t take commonly suggested preventative measures.

 How Common Is Child Identity Theft and Fraud?